gvwilson/sensibleadventures/cloudherd/new.md

 "And what exactly did your precious commander have to do to him to get him to talk?"
 Kulbinder demanded.

+Sergeant Dorbu looked away.
+"I'm sorry," he said.
+"We did all we could, I swear, but..."

+Noxy's heart skipped a beat as the sergeant's words sunk in.
+"Grappa?" she said in a small voice.

-Sergeant Dorbu looked at Noxy.
-"He wouldn't have had to do anything if you all hadn't run away," he said in a level voice.
+Sergeant Dorbu looked at her, pain in his eyes.
 "None of this had to happen.
 None of *this* has to either."
 He gestured at the archer beside him.
 "Please, just come back with us."

 Thokmay's boots crunched on the stones beneath them as he stepped forward to stand beside Noxy.
 He put his hand on her shoulder.